-A joint stock company is one the capital of which is distributed as stocks.
-The shares of a public joint stock company in Oman can be traded publicly.
+A joint-stock company is one of the capitals of which is distributed as stocks.
+The shares of a public joint-stock company in Oman can be traded publicly.
 The minimum share capital required to start such a company is OR 150,000 (about 390,000 USD).
-A joint stock company may not be incorporated without the approval of the Ministry of Commerce and Industry and issuance of a license testifying that.
+A joint-stock company may not be incorporated without the approval of the Ministry of Commerce and Industry and the issuance of a license testifying that.

 A limited partnership in Oman can be formed by 2 or more members.
 It requires at least 1 general partner and 1 limited partner to be registered.
 The general partner, who must be an Omani national, is liable for the debts and obligations of the partnership without limitation in liability.
 The limited partner bears limited liability, and is liable for the company’s debts and obligations only to the extent of one’s capital contribution.